microsoft/playwright/docs/src/test-cli-js.md

   npx playwright test my-spec my-spec-2
   ```

-- Run files that are in line 42 in my-spec.ts
+- Run tests that are in line 42 in my-spec.ts
   ```bash
   npx playwright test my-spec.ts:42
   ```